Civilian Faculty Benefits

 - Fleet and Family Readiness (FFR) Departments at NSA Annapolis (selected programs and services are available to civilians)

 Additional Useful Links

 - Office of Personnel Management (OPM)

-- USNA Civilian Faculty Salary Table: Dept of Navy Site or USNA HR Site
+- USNA Civilian Faculty Salary Table: USNA HR Site

 A note on Civilian Faculty Pay: Similar to many academic institutions, the majority of USNA full-time civilian faculty are in a paid status for 10 months of the year, typically beginning on or about mid-August through mid-June.
 During the summer intersessional (mid-June through mid-August), faculty members may obtain external (reimbursable) funding support to remain in a paid status for part or all of the intersessional period.
 There are also a limited amount of internally-funded grants for academic endeavors such a curriculum improvements or scholarly research work.
 These internal grants are awarded based on a competitive review process.